 A key to any successful lifestyle change is moderation.
-While you may be sticking to a healthier eating plan on most days, certain occasions call for a bit of relaxation, oftentimes in the form of an alcoholic drink.
-While alcohol is fat-free and low in carbs, it's important to remember that it's the calories that count when it comes to weight management.
-As you know, alcohol and dieting don’t mix well—your body processes alcohol first, leaving carbohydrates and fats to get stored as fat instead of getting used as fuel.|
+While you may be sticking to a healthier eating plan on most days, certain occasions call for a bit of relaxation, sometimes in the form of an alcoholic drink.
+While alcohol is fat-free and low in carbs, it's the calories that count when it comes to weight management.
+In general, alcohol and dieting don’t mix well—your body processes alcohol first, leaving carbohydrates and fats to get stored as fat instead of getting used as fuel.|

 Wine: The Most Diet-Friendly Choice

 If you’re going to drink, wine is the most calorie-friendly selection with a typical 20 calories per ounce.
 Each five-ounce glass would then be 100 calories with no cholesterol, sodium or fat.
 This is true for both red and white wine, from merlot to chardonnay.
 Sherry, a sweet, fortified wine, runs a bit higher with 32 calories per ounce, but is usually served in smaller portions as an after-dinner drink.

 Here is the nutritional information for some popular wines:

 |Vermouth||32||0.2 g||64 calories, 0.4 g carbs|